This article lists requirements and dependencies for running SSProtect on your computer.

 In 2015, Kaspersky was not compatible with SSProtect without exception configuration (explained below), though in 2016 did not require adjustments.
 This has since changed again, and as a result, we recommend planning on configuring an exception to avoid spontaneous incompatibilities resulting from core software updates.

 Almost all anti-virus software provides a facility for excluding certain programs from scanning and other protective measures.
-If you encounter problems between AV software and SSProtect, refer to your vendor's procedures to exclude the following binary application file:
+If you encounter problems between AV software and SSProtect, refer to your vendor's procedures to exclude the following binary application file at minimum, and/ or related binaries in the same folder:

-Security Essentials, the Windows 7 add-on which later integrated new technologies directly into Windows 8.x and Windows 10 as Defender and now Windows Security, is compatible with SSProtect except when using Controlled Folder Access.
-Our team notified Microsoft of the problem immediately after this feature was released, though has not heard back since an original notice they would attend to the issue over a year ago.
+Security Essentials, the Windows 7 add-on which later integrated new technologies directly into Windows 8.x and Windows 10 as Defender and now Windows Security, was initially and for some time compatible with SSProtect.

 Product Email Trailers